 In Colorado's dry climate, parasites are not as much of a problem as in other parts of the country.
-If your cat is parasite-free and is eating only his own stools, he can't be infected with parasites by doing so.
-However if you have an outdoor cat, who is eating the stools of another animal that has parasites, it may be possible, although still unlikely, for your cat to become infected.
-Some parasites, such as giardia, cause diarrhea, and most coprophagic cats ingest only formed stools.
+If your dog is parasite-free and is eating only his own stools, he can't be infected with parasites by doing so.
+If your dog is eating the stools of another animal that has parasites, it may be possible, although still unlikely, for your dog to become infected.
+Some parasites, such as giardia, cause diarrhea, and most coprophagic dogs ingest only formed stools.
 There is also a delayed period before the parasites in the stools can re-infect another animal.

 Most parasites require intermediate hosts (they must pass through the body of another species, such as a flea) before they can re-infect another dog or cat.
-Thus, your cat is much more likely to become infected with parasites through fleas or by eating birds and rodents than by coprophagy.
-Most parasites are also species-specific, meaning that cats cannot be infected by eating dog stools.
+Thus, your dog is much more likely to become infected with parasites through fleas or by eating birds and rodents than by coprophagy.
+Most parasites are also species-specific, meaning that dogs cannot be infected by eating cat stools.
 Health risks to humans from being licked in the face by a coprophagic animal are minimal.
 For more information, please contact your veterinarian.